 Even if you are radioactive for a few months after treatment, the amount is usually very low.
 But hospitals follow particular safety guidelines to keep everyone around you safe.

 Each hospital has slightly different routines but the same safety rules apply across the UK.

-The areas close to the implant get a high dose of radiation.
-But further away from the implant, the levels of radiation are low.
+With brachytherapy, your doctor puts the radioactive implant as close to the cancer as possible.
+So that the cancer gets a high dose but nearby tissues and further away from the implant the levels of radiation are low.

 While having treatment